 The purpose of the Leadership Institute is to develop leadership capacity system-wide, preparing our leaders to implement systemic change and transform schools to secure the futures of the children we serve.
 The Institute represents a new model of leadership development, one where we move away from the individual leader as authority to fully embrace the idea that

 everyone is a leader and everyone a learner.
-The Leadership Institute is the state-level Academic Review Team lead.
 It offers programs and services that include:

 Foundations in Operations